PENGLU-WashU/IMC_Denoise/README.md

   ```
   python scripts/Predict_DIMR_batch.py --channel_name '141Pr' --load_directory 'raw_image_folders (please refer to Section: Directory structure of IMC_Denoise)' --save_directory 'DIMR_processed_image_folders' --n_neighbours '4' --n_iter '3' --slide_window_size '3'
   ```
-  - Implement IMC_Denoise including DIMR and DeepSNF for a single IMC image if the image is contaminated by hot pixels and suffers from low SNR.
+  - Implement IMC_Denoise including DIMR and DeepSNiF for a single IMC image if the image is contaminated by hot pixels and suffers from low SNR.
 The trained weights will be loaded from the default directory other than choosing a customized folder.
   ```
   python scripts/Predict_IMC_Denoise_script.py --Raw_img_name 'your_raw_img_name(.tiff)' --Denoised_img_name 'your_denoised_img_name(.tiff)' --weights_name 'weights_141Pr-CD38.hdf5' --weights_save_directory 'your_directory_to_save_trained_weights' --n_neighbours '4' --n_iter '3' --slide_window_size '3'
   ```
-  - Implement IMC_Denoise including DIMR and DeepSNF for multiple IMC imagse if the images are contaminated by hot pixels and suffers from low SNR.
+  - Implement IMC_Denoise including DIMR and DeepSNiF for multiple IMC imagse if the images are contaminated by hot pixels and suffers from low SNR.
 The trained weights will be loaded from the default directory other than choosing a customized folder.
   ```
   python scripts/Predict_IMC_Denoise_batch.py --channel_name '141Pr' --load_directory 'raw_image_folders (please refer to Section: Directory structure of IMC_Denoise)' --save_directory 'IMC_Denoise_processed_image_folders' --weights_name 'weights_141Pr-CD38.hdf5' --weights_save_directory 'your_directory_to_save_trained_weights' --loss_func 'the_loss_function_in_training' --n_neighbours '4' --n_iter '3' --slide_window_size '3'
   ```